ryansukale/incrudable/README.md

   }
 };
 ```
 For the sake of conversation, lets take the first operation - `create`.
-When a user interacts with the application to create a song, typically, there are 3 meaningful events that a store can handle in the below sequence(and perhaps its relevant to the UI as well)
+When a user interacts with the application to create a song, usually, there are 3 meaningful events that a store can handle in the below sequence(and perhaps these events are relevant to the UI as well)

 - 1 - Loading/Waiting - just before the request is made
 - 2 - Success - when a successful response is received
 - 3 - Failure - when an error occurs

 This implies that for the `create` operation alone, your application needs to dispatch 3 actions in a sequence.
-This same logic applies to all the operations of the song resource.
+This same logic applies to all the operations of a resource.
 As well as all the other resources within your application.

 Incrudable attempts to solve this problem of writing boilerplate code (actions, thunks, epics) by providing you with thunk and epic generators that dispatch events in the sequence mentioned above.
-At the the time of writing, this library exposes two implementations of generators using `redux-thunks` and `redux-observable`, all the while exposing the exact same interface.
+At the the time of writing, this library exposes two implementations of generators using `redux-thunks` and `redux-observable`, all the while exposing the same interface.

 ```js
 // File: /modules/thunks/songs.js